chef-boneyard/ec-metal/docs/in_depth.md

 		- (optional) use a VPC/subnet with access to the `Chef VPN` -- and therefore access to Artifactory

 #### Environmental Variables
+**NOTE**: When specifying file paths, you'll have less headache by providing absolute paths.

 - `ECM_CONFIG`: the path to a file .json containing your dc-metal configuration options
 	- "export ECM_CONFIG=/tmp/tier-private_chef-ubuntu-12.04-vagrant.json"
 - `ECM_CACHE_PATH`: a path to a directory where ec-metal will look for packages specific in your config file